heliopython/heliopy/doc/source/development.rst

 Development
 ===========
-Useful information for contributing to heliopy
+Useful information for contributing to HelioPy

 .. toctree::
    :maxdepth: 1